-So all in all the Yes Typo offers a very consistent ride underfoot in all conditions and provides a great ride for those that want an all mountain board that also excells almost every where in the park.
-If it was just a little stiffer in the tip and tail it would be a perfect low cost all mountain ride but it’s still one of the best boards we tried in this price point.
+So all in all the Yes Typo offers a very consistent ride underfoot in all conditions and provides a great ride for those that want an all mountain board that also excels almost every where in the park.
+If it’s between the 16 or 17 on sale and the 18 I would go 18 because the stiffer flex is a little better for mountain riding.

 YES Typo Past Reviews

 YES Typo Images

 My first board

 The Typo is my first board, my riding has improved 200% since owning this board.
 It's soo fun and easy to ride.
 I would recommend it to anyone considering buying their first board.

 Love this board.
 I started snowboarding 25+ years ago.
 In the past 8 years I have been playing around on many different boards.
 After riding regular camber for years I first got a gnu street and gnu park pickle.
 I progressed much quicker and gained confidence in presses and spins but it felt unstable at speed.
 Got a k2 happy hour.
 Adequate but super boring.
 Next a gnu metal guru.
 A great well rounded board but seriously lacking in pop and can wash out on a hard carve at speed.
 Just picked up the yes typo.
 Loved it!
 In my humble opinion this board has the perfect camber and is the best do anything board I have ridden.
 Unbelievably fun!
 I am not a heavy guy so keep that in mind.
 Perfect flex for me.
 I dig it.